glycerine/monty/README.md

 Monty uses code from Nate Finch's https://github.com/starlight-go/starlight project, which is licensed under the MIT license.

+This talk by Alan Donovan, https://www.youtube.com/watch?v=9P_YKVhncWI, is a good introduction to the original motivation for Starlark (nee Skylark) as a configuration language for the Bazel build system.

 An adaptation of the README for Starlark-Go follows.

 ## Starlark in Go